framework-one/cfmljure/README.md

 If you have a reference to a namespace, you also can get an underlying Clojure entity by name via the **\_()** API.
 Calling **_namespace_.\_( _name_ )** is identical to calling **_namespace_.get( _name_ ).\_()** so this is the more convenient API when you're working with namespaces or an installed Clojure configuration.

+## classpathonly Mode

+All of the above works fairly well when you're dealing with small projects and only a few files.
+Once you start to have more complex dependencies across multiple files, it begins to break down because the Clojure runtime (RT) only searches your classpath for files that are *use*d in **ns** declarations.

+**cfmljure** provides a mode that supports this better but you need to manage your class path more explicitly for your JEE / Servlet container.
+If you instantiate **cfmljure** like this:

+	clj = new cfmljure( classpathonly = true );

+then you should not use a project name and all files will be loaded relative to the classpath *without the **clj/** directory prefix*.

+In this situation, you'll need to add several paths to your JEE / Servlet container's classpath for Clojure to be able to load files correctly:

+	{project}/lib
+	{project}/lib/*.jar
+	{project}/src

+With those three additions to your classpath, **cfmljure** will be able to find and load both compiled and source Clojure files, libraries and additional resources such as property files.

+For Tomcat, the easiest way to do this is to edit **common.loader** in the **{tomcat}/conf/catalina.properties** file.
+Consult your server's documentation for more details.